A RICH LEARNING EXPERIENCE

 WHAT IT IS

 The Summer Institute in Digital Literacy is the world's longest-running professional development program in digital literacy.
-For 2023, the program will be a week-long interdisciplinary gathering designed to energize and celebrate educators, librarians, and digital media professionals who work in K-12 schools or higher education contexts.
+The program is a week-long interdisciplinary gathering designed to energize and celebrate educators, librarians, and digital media professionals who work in K-12 schools or higher education contexts.

 During this intensive 42-hour program, you will get inspired by experts in literacy, learning, media, and technology and have frequent opportunities to advance your digital literacy competencies through hands-on, minds-on learning experiences.
-Participate in meaningful conversations and workshops as you develop collaborative relationships and learn innovative strategies for navigating the Right to Read Act, media literacy legislation, and other new curriculum initiatives.
+Participate in meaningful conversations and workshops as you develop collaborative relationships and learn innovative strategies for navigating digital literacy, media literacy legislation, and other new curriculum initiatives.
 Create a meaningful digital resource that you can implement or use in your own work context.

-To align with evidence under the Every Student Succeeds Act (ESSA), we will spotlight these questions during the week:
+To align with evidence under the Every Student Succeeds Act (ESSA), we spotlighted these questions in 2023:

 How can educators employ digital inquiry to empower and engage students as they develop skills in decoding, language, comprehension, critical thinking, and disciplinary learning?